 - Explaining and delineating cultural processes

 Linguistic anthropology is the study of speech and language within the context of anthropology.
 It is the study of language as a cultural resource and speaking as a cultural practice.
-It studies linguistic variations, how language developed, how different language of the world is interrelated with each other, how language is learned.
+It studies linguistic variations, how language is developed, how different language of the world is interrelated with each other, and how language is learned.

-It mainly focuses on unwritten languages i.e. those languages which have no form of writing, language used by indigenous people of the non-western societies.
+It mainly focuses on unwritten languages i.e. those languages which have no form of writing, languages used by indigenous people of non-western societies.
 It is concerned with relations between language and other aspects of human behaviour and thought.
 Language gives us insight into the culture and it is one of the important tools for studying and understanding people.